<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 image-png-Nov-04-2021-05-38-59-09-PM

 Additionally, life expectancy plays an important role.
-Younger retirees or those with longer life expectancies may find the annuity more attractive for its lifetime income guarantee — because they predict that they'll have more life to live.
-Those with shorter life expectancies, and those who want the potential to leave a lasting legacy to their families, might prefer the flexibility and benefits of a lump sum.
+Younger retirees or those with longer life expectancies may find the annuity more attractive for its lifetime income potential, since they expect to live longer.
+Those with shorter life expectancies and those who want the potential to leave a lasting legacy to their families might prefer the flexibility and benefits of a lump sum.

 Timing Considerations

-Regularly calculating your pension options based on project interest rates, life expectancy, and personal needs for survivor benefits and tax planning will allow you to make the most of your AT&T retirement benefits.
-If you need a helpful advisor who's been through the process before, reach out for an introductory meeting today.
+Regularly calculating your pension options based on projected interest rates, life expectancy, personal needs for survivor benefits, and tax planning considerations can help you make the most of your AT&T retirement benefits.
+If you need a knowledgeable advisor who's been through the process before, reach out for an introductory meeting today.

 Schedule a Call